tomgutt/leanix-custom-report-docs/docs/get-started/fresh-start.md

 Then follow the prompts!

+### Template contents and cleanup

+The scaffolder includes template artifacts (e.g., a hello‑world page/component, demo styles, and example code/tests) to verify the setup.
+After creating your project, remove these artifacts so you start from a clean slate before implementing your report logic.

+Common items to delete after scaffolding:
+- Demo pages/components and placeholder styles
+- Example utilities/tests that are only there to showcase the template

+### Recommended golden path

+If you are unsure which template to choose, select the vanilla TypeScript preset (`vanilla-ts`).
+It provides the smallest, framework‑agnostic starting point with TypeScript enabled, making it easy to integrate LeanIX reporting APIs and add any UI library later as needed.

 You can also directly specify the project name and the template you want to use via additional command line options.
 For example, to scaffold a LeanIX Custom Report using Vue, run:

 ```bash